The Monroeville Mall, primary location of 1978’s zombie classic Dawn of the Dead.

 Source: Brett McBean

-Though countless fans that would kill to visit the New Jersey cabins and campgrounds where Jason terrorized those poor teens, Camp No-Be-Bo-Sco is completely private.
+Though countless fans that would kill to visit the New Jersey cabins and campgrounds where Jason terrorized those poor teenagers, Camp No-Be-Bo-Sco is completely private.
 There have been only two special events to date in which fans could buy tickets and get the Crystal Lake experience – and both times they sold out in a matter of hours.

 Source: Brett McBean